MedUnes/97/README.md

 > [!tip]
 > However, there are two exceptions to this rule: Firstly, if your job already involves activities you'd typically reserve for free time, such as working on innovative projects in a startup environment.
 This can provide ample opportunities for personal growth.
 Secondly, tackling challenging tasks like bug fixing can often be more enriching than attending numerous leisurely conferences.
 Striking a balance between these two approaches is key.

+### 32- How to Use a Bug Tracker (Matt Doar) :+1:
+* A bug report says something about the reporter's seniority and "developer's honor", so do it well.
+* Your bug report should follow the *What/Why/How* pattern:
+  * What happened (context, data, dumps..)
+  * Why it happened (your two cents about the root cause)
+  * How it happened: the reproduction scenario

+> a bug is not a standard unit of work any more than a line of code is a precise measurement of effort.

+### 33- Improve Code by Removing It (Pete Goodliffe) :+1:
+* If your codebase is backed by a solid test suite, involve your Project Manager and remove all unnecessary features.
+* What? does production code contain unnecessary features?
+Very likely, yes!
+Legacy code often accumulates irrelevant features that breach the YAGNI principle, cluttering the production code.
+> One of my most productive days was throwing away 1000 lines of code.
+(Ken Thompson)